Graylog2/documentation/pages/extended_search.rst

 Aggregation
 ===========
-The goal of an aggregation is to reduce the number of data points in a meaningful way to get an answer of them.
-Data points can be numeric field types in a message (e.g. the took_ms field which contains how long a page needed to be rendered).
+The goal of an aggregation is to reduce the number of data points in a meaningful way to get an answer from them.
+Data points can be numeric field types in a message (e.g. a took_ms field which contains how long a page needed to be rendered).
-Or string values which can be used for grouping the aggregation (e.g the action field which contains the name of the controller action).
+Or string values which can be used for grouping the aggregation (e.g an action field which contains the name of the controller action).

 Creating an aggregation
 -----------------------